(2007-01-09)

 On the other hand, the second statement tells that counterexamples do not exist...

-That affirmation can only be supported by a piece of reasoning,
+The evidence for such an affirmation can only be a detailed piece of rigorous reasoning;

-since a lack of solutions can never be demonstrated by many failed attempts.
+A lack of solutions can't be established by many failed attempts.

 Since 1 < Ö2 < 2,